brunodavi/http-scripts/README.md

 #### Available Methods

-HTTP methods are defined on the first line of the script and can be abbreviated or written in full:
+HTTP methods are defined on the first line of the script and can be abbreviated or written in full, in either uppercase or lowercase:

 - `g` or `get`
 - `p` or `post`